-Remember, when you turn 70 1/2, that’s also when you must begin your annual required minimum distributions or RMDs.
-The government allows you defer taxes in your retirement accounts for years to encourage retirement saving.
-Uncle Sam wants to begin collecting his tax dollars.
+The government allows you defer taxes in your retirement accounts for years to encourage retirement savings.
+Uncle Sam eventually wants to begin collecting his tax dollars.
 That’s when you get a chronic condition known as the Required Minimum Distributions (RMD’s) at age 72.

 Even if you don’t have a financial need, you have no choice, hence the “R” for required, in RMD.
 These distributions are taxed as income, and if your qualified retirement accounts are substantial, this could severely impact your tax liability.
 That is not something you want to deal with in retirement.

 Qualified charitable distributions can help your favorite charity and your bottom line.

 The beauty of the QCD is that you can reduce or avoid the taxes on those RMDs by transferring your distribution directly from your retirement account to a qualified charity beginning when you reach 70 1/2.
 You can get a head start and begin QCD’s, a year and a half before RMD’s.
 Once you reach 72, a QCD has the double benefit of being a tax-free distribution AND counting as an RMD.
 That’s a win-win.

 That elimination/reduction of taxable income by using QCDs goes much deeper than just the noticeable reduction in your income tax.
 There are powerful potential long-term tax benefits that can allow you to keep more of your retirement savings.